ai-forever/sage/README.md

 and in this 🗣️[Talk](https://youtu.be/yFfkV0Qjuu0?si=XmKfocCSLnKihxS_).

 Briefly, SBSC follows two simple steps:
-- 🧠 Analyze errors, their type and positions in source text;
+- 🧠 Analyze errors, their type and positions in a source text;
-- ✏️ Reproduce errors from source text on a new sentence;
+- ✏️ Reproduce errors from the source text in a new sentence;

 🧠 To analyze errors in a source sentence we need its corresponding correction in order to build [Levenshtein matrix](https://en.wikipedia.org/wiki/Levenshtein_distance), traverse it back then starting from the